iobroker-community-adapters/ioBroker.shelly/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots & Logfiles**
 If applicable, add screenshots and logfiles to help explain your problem.

 **Versions:**
  - Shelly Adapter version: <adapter-version>
- - Using CoAP or MQTT protocol: <COAP|MQTT>
+ - CoAP or MQTT protocol: <COAP|MQTT>
+ - Shelly Firmware version: <version of firmware>
  - JS-Controller version: <js-controller-version> <!-- determine this with `iobroker -v` on the console -->
  - Node version: <node-version> <!-- determine this with `node -v` on the console -->
  - Operating system: <os-name>